RishavAr/Evaluating-LLM-Agents-in-Android-World/README.md

 # Notes

 🧪 Synthetic Data Generation

-To simulate real-world mobile UI interactions, we generated 10 advanced synthetic episodes using Google Gemini .
+The datasets for episodes in andriod_world was deleted thats why I  generated synthetic data To simulate real-world mobile UI interactions, we generated 10 advanced synthetic episodes using Google Gemini .
 These episodes were designed to be:

 ❗️ Extremely challenging: including ambiguity, multi-hop reasoning, and hallucination traps.